SrinandanKota/MachineLearning/TextClassfication/README.md

 set.
 Instead, a processed version of the data set is provided (see 20newsgroups.zip).

 This processed version represents 18824 documents which have been divided to two subsets: training (11269 documents) and testing (7505 documents).
-You will find six files: map.csv, train label.csv, train data.csv, test label.csv, test data.csv, vocabulary.txt.
-The vocabulary.txt contains all distinct words and other tokens in the 18824 documents. traindata.csv and testdata.csv are formatted
+You will find six files: map.csv, train_label.csv, train_data.csv, test_label.csv, test_data.csv, vocabulary.txt.
+The vocabulary.txt contains all distinct words and other tokens in the 18824 documents. train_data.csv and test_data.csv are formatted
-"docIdx, wordIdx, count", where docIdx is the document id, wordIdx represents the word id (in correspondence to vocabulary.txt) and count is the frequency of the word in the document. trainlabel.csv and testlabel.csv are simply a list of label ids indicating which newsgroup each document belongs to.
+"docIdx, wordIdx, count", where docIdx is the document id, wordIdx represents the word id (in correspondence to vocabulary.txt) and count is the frequency of the word in the document. train_label.csv and test_label.csv are simply a list of label ids indicating which newsgroup each document belongs to.
 The map.csv maps from label ids to label names.

 2 What You Will Do

-Learn your Naive Bayes classifier from the training data (trainlabel.csv, traindata.csv), then evaluate its performance on the testingdata (testlabel.csv, testdata.csv).
+Learn your Naive Bayes classifier from the training data (train_label.csv, train_data.csv), then evaluate its performance on the testing_data (test_label.csv, test_data.csv).
 Specifically, your program will accomplish the following two tasks.

 2.1 Learn Naive Bayes Model